49 RV Tips and Hacks every owner must know

 Read more: What Are The Best Built Fifth Wheels?

-4. Get your trailer serviced as required.
-Don't skimp over routine servicing that your RV manual describes.
-Yes, it's expensive but neglecting to care for your RV on time could mean even higher expenses - and heartache - down the road.
+Follow the routine servicing your RV manual describes.
+Yes, it's expensive, but neglecting to care for your RV on time could mean even higher expenses—and heartache—down the road.

 External RV maintenance